LiskHQ/lisk-docs/docs/building-on-lisk/deploying-a-smart-contract.md

 ✔ Do you want to install this sample project's dependencies with npm (@nomicfoundation/hardhat-toolbox)?
 (Y/n) · y
 ```

+It will take a moment for the project setup process to complete.

 ## Configuring Hardhat with Lisk

 In order to deploy smart contracts to the Lisk network, you will need to configure your Hardhat project and add the Lisk network.

 This example uses [dotenv](https://www.npmjs.com/package/dotenv) to load the `WALLET_KEY` environment variable from a `.env` file to `process.env.WALLET_KEY`.
 You should use a similar method to avoid hardcoding your private keys within your source code.

 ```bash
 npm install --save-dev dotenv